joeyism/node-minify-all/README.md

 # Minify-All

-A function that minifies your javascript files, and all the javascript files in your nested folders as well. **Minify-All** can be used as a CLI or can be run in your code.
+A function that minifies your javascript or css files, and all the javascript or css files in your nested folders as well. **Minify-All** can be used as a CLI or can be run in your code.
 By giving it a directory, Minify-All will walk through the depth of your folders and minify all the javascript that it sees.

 ### Installation